canonical/lxd/doc/api-extensions.md

 As the name implies, the `vendorid` field on USB devices attached to containers has now been made optional, allowing for all USB devices to be passed to a container (similar to what's done for GPUs).

+## id\_map\_current
+This introduces a new internal `volatile.idmap.current` key which is used to track the current mapping for the container.

+This effectively gives us:
+ - `volatile.last\_state.idmap` => On-disk idmap
+ - `volatile.idmap.current` => Current kernel map
+ - `volatile.idmap.next` => Next on-disk idmap

+This is required to implement environments where the on-disk map isn't changed but the kernel map is (e.g. shiftfs).